 - Keeping window treatments open to allow in sunlight

 But as we’ve previously discussed, a higher gas or electric bill may not be an indication there’s anything wrong with your heating system or the seals around your windows and doors.
-By doing a few minutes of research, you can look up the historical heating degree-days data from a weather station close to your home and determine weather or not you’re paying more because the winter is colder.
+By doing a few minutes of research, you can look up the historical heating degree-days data from a weather station close to your home and determine whether or not you’re paying more because the winter is colder.

 How Do I Use Heating or Cooling Degree-Days?